pretix/pretix-docs/docs/guides/widget.md

 ```
 #### Offering only certain product variations through the widget

-You can also filter for product variations.
+You can also filter the products you offer through the widget by product variation.
 In order to find a product variation's ID, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
 Edit the product in question and open the :btn:Variations: tab.
 The page displays the product ID as a number preceded by a hashtag below the variation's name in the list.